-Can You Get Fired for Being Pregnant?
+Can You Be Fired for Being Pregnant in California?
+Employee Rights Explained

 October 24, 2025